Men’s Purity Weekend

 Important Quotes

 · Godlessness and blasphemy are allowed to appear on the television [and the computer/internet] and the Church is silent and does not excommunicate the Blasphemers.
-And they need to be excommunicated.
+They need to be excommunicated.

-· We have to witnesses our Faith Boldness…to resist evil.
+· We have to witnesses our Faith with Boldness…to resist evil.

 · Today’s people are water soluble.